wachirahmuturi/Bacterial-Genomics-Sequencing-and-Bioinformatics-Training/Modules/Sequence data QC and preprocessing/README.md

 Some sequences, or even entire reads, can be overrepresented in FASTQ data.
 Analysis of these overrepresented sequences provides an overview of certain sequencing artifacts such as PCR over-duplication, polyG tails and adapter contamination.

 ### Hands-on exercise 1: (20 min)
+Perform QC check on ERR12511690, Trimming and post-trim QC